5axes/SquishSquare/README.md

 # Squish Square
-Add two elements as square Tab to test the leveling of your bed effect in print corner.
+Add element as Square Tab to test the leveling of your bed effect in print corner.

 ![Square Tabs](./images/SquishSquare.png)

+These Square Tab can be used to judge and adjust first layer squish especialy for difficult material like ABS.

 The automatic functions of adding and deleting tabs make it easy to create each elements.